Resources for Faculty

 What is a First-Year Seminar (FYS)?

-With small classes, a variety of topics, and close contact with faculty, First-Year Seminars (FYS) offer a hands-on introduction to academic inquiry and the modes of expression that lie at the heart of a liberal arts education.
-These reading- and writing-intensive courses foster habits of mind fundamental to student’s intellectual and academic development, including critical reading and thinking, sharing ideas and research through discussion, and the ability to write and think clearly and effectively.
-Integrating explorations of specific questions and topics with the development of skills, First-Year Seminars aim to foster intellectual curiosity and students’ ability to act on it.
+First-year seminars offer a hands-on introduction to academic inquiry with small classes, a diverse array of topics, and close contact with faculty.
+A wide variety of seminars will be offered each year, drawn from across the University.
+Each entering student will take an FYS 100 course during the fall of their first year.
+Readmitted students must complete the first-year seminar requirement within one year of their readmission, but no later than the end of their sophomore year.
+First year seminars serve as an introduction to academic inquiry and the modes of expression that lie at the heart of a liberal arts education.
+They foster habits of mind fundamental to students’ intellectual and academic development, including critical reading and thinking; sharing ideas and research through discussion; and the ability to write and think clearly and effectively.
+Integrating explorations of specific questions and topics with the development of skills, seminars aim to foster intellectual curiosity and students’ ability to act on it.

 -